 Once a dashboard is designed, you can save its definition to the required data store.
 In the Dashboard Designer, this can be accomplished in the following ways.

-You can save the dashboard definition by clicking the Save or Save As button in the Designer's Ribbon menu.
+You can save the dashboard definition by clicking the Save or Save As button in the File group on the Designer ribbon tab.

 This invokes the Save As dialog, which allows you to locate the folder in which you wish to store your file.

 You can handle the DashboardDesigner.DashboardSaving event to implement a custom saving procedure when an end-user clicks one of these buttons, or tries to save the dashboard using a save confirmation dialog.

 Use the Dashboard.SaveToXml method to save the dashboard to an XML file or a stream.